pdbradley/guessref/JOURNAL.md

 Struggling with, as always, front end stuff.
 Bulma, React.
 React router is nice, easy to understand.

 Next step is to create an api endpoint to create a game session and also start it, then wire that into react somewhere.

+**8/5/21**

+Opened the door yesterday to JC and DH so they could learn a little storybook / react.
+Noticed that my model for ticking through game state seems overcomplicated.
+Trying think of ways to simplify it.